 - Tuition Assistance offers training, experience, and opportunities Marines need to develop to support personal and professional goals of individual Marines.

 Contact your Installation Education Service Officer for more information and to receive one-on-one support.

-Marine Corp Credentialing Opportunities On-line (COOL) is a credentialing awareness, information and resources capability for all Marines.
-In addition to general information on credentials and licenses, Marine Corp COOL also provides extensive associated linkages covering the gamut of education, transition, career, and veteran’s resources.
+Marine Corps Credentialing Opportunities On-line (COOL) is a credentialing awareness, information and resources capability for all Marines.
+In addition to general information on credentials and licenses, Marine Corps COOL also provides extensive associated linkages covering the gamut of education, transition, career, and veteran’s resources.